Home Essentials Checklist: What to Buy Before Moving In

 Broom and dustpan

 You don’t want to move into your new place and realize you’ve neglected to think about lighting.
-Try to figure out what bulbs are used in your lighting fixtures and integrated ceiling lighting.
+That’s why you should try to figure out what bulbs are used in your lighting fixtures and integrated ceiling lighting.
 If your new home lacks light, you may want to add a few floor and table lamps to your home essentials checklist.

+- Incandescent lighting.
 Incandescent lighting is the most common type of lighting used in homes.
 While the bulbs are inexpensive and produce a warm, glowing light, they are the least energy efficient.

+- LEDs.
 LEDs also use at least 75% less energy than incandescent lighting and last 25 times longer.
 The bulbs emit very little heat and offer the same look as incandescent bulbs.
 As LED products expand, they’re becoming increasingly affordable.

+- Halogen.
 Halogen lights are great for task lighting since they let off a bright, white light.
 Though they are more efficient than incandescent bulbs, they still produce a great deal of heat.

 Unless your new home is extremely secluded, you’ll want to look into window treatment options to add privacy to your bedroom and bathroom.
 If your windows aren’t already covered, look into purchasing window treatments before move-in.
 While covering bedroom and bathroom windows is a top priority, you may also want to find window treatments for other rooms in your new place.

 A popular choice for any room in the house, curtains come in a variety of fabrics, lengths, colors, and patterns.
-Curtains are a great option for bedrooms since they tend to only partially filter out light.
+Curtains are an excellent option for bedrooms since they tend to only partially filter out light.
 This means that you will still get some natural light in the room, even if the curtains are drawn.
 If this sounds like a good choice for you, add curtains to your home essentials checklist — and don’t forget about the hardware needed to hang them.

-When you think of blinds, you may picture those flimsy plastic blinds that seem to always be sporting a layer of dust.
+When you think of blinds, you may picture those flimsy plastic blinds that seem always to be sporting a layer of dust.
 What you may not know, however, is that blinds actually come in a variety of materials.
 From wood to aluminum slats, they are a fairly versatile window treatment option.
 Since blinds are easy to clean and don’t retain much moisture, they are a good choice for the bathroom.
 Should this window treatment suit your needs, go ahead and include it in your list of new home essentials.